-I’ve not yet picked a word for 2015, I’ve tried that in the past, only to have a different word present itself as “the one” sometime during the year.
+I’ve not yet picked a word for the next year, I’ve tried that in the past, only to have a different word present itself as “the one” sometime during the year.
 So I will wait and watch and see what rises to the surface over the next few months, and then I will adopt the word that finds me.” — Kelly Letky

 “I hope to carve out time to make art that is solely about personal creativity and not related to a project that’s based on specific guidelines as part of my work as an artist.
 In the same vein, I plan to continue to be consistent with my art journaling, which is a process that for me serves as both a creative laboratory and therapeutic exercise.
 In addition, I want to push my creative boundaries and step outside my comfort zone as I create new work for an annual exhibition that I am part of.” — Seth Apter

 “I want my voice back.
 No, I don't have laryngitis, but I feel like I have lost my artistic voice.
 The upside of teaching and writing books and doing Webinars, is clearly the connection with people.
 I am out in the world a lot, and that is certainly good — very good!
 But...in the process of juggling all those balls, it is quite easy to lose focus on one singular thing...and that is what has happened to me.
 Simply put, I have lost my voice.
 I want to get it back so that I can re-capture my body of work.” — Mary Beth Shaw